123Akshat/Alemeno---Course-App/README.md

 dashboard.
 - Proper functionality for searching, and navigating between screens.
 - Proper data fetching and display.
-- Effective use of state management with Redux or MobX.
 - Responsive design that works well on different devices.

 # Preview